WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 A Pastoral Town beset by the udnead at nightfall.
 Can the players survive this challenge?
-Or will the wear and tear of time erode their desires to leave?
+Or will they succumb to the hordes.
 ---

 # Start Here